george-issa/ML-analytic-continuation/README.md

 ## 🔍 Overview

-Analytic continuation is a notoriously ill-posed problem in many-body physics.
+Analytic continuation is a notoriously ill-posed problem in many-body Condensed Matter Physics.
 Traditional approaches like Maximum Entropy can be unstable and sensitive to noise.
 This project tackles the problem by:

 - Learning poles and residues directly via a VAE.
 - Reconstructing spectral functions from noisy QMC Green's functions.